SamiMaalouf/ProgrammableMatterSimulation/README.md

 1. Clone this repository
 2. Open `index.html` in a modern web browser
-3. Configure the grid size (5-30) and click "Apply Size"
+3. Configure the grid size (5-50) and click "Apply Size"
 4. Choose between manual placement or auto-generation
+5. Select pathfinding algorithm, topology, and movement mode
-5. Place agents and targets on the grid manually or select a predefined shape
+6. Place agents and targets on the grid manually or select a predefined shape
-6. Click "Initialize Grid" to set up the simulation
+7. Click "Initialize Grid" to set up the simulation
-7. Click "Start Simulation" to begin
+8. Click "Start Simulation" to begin

 ## Usage

 ### Grid Setup
-- **Grid Size**: Set the grid dimensions (5-30) and click "Apply Size"
+- **Grid Size**: Set the grid dimensions (5-50) and click "Apply Size"
 - **Mode Selection**: Choose between Wall, Agent, or Target placement mode
 - **Generation Mode**: Choose between Manual Placement or Auto-Generate
 - **Target Shape**: Select Diamond, Triangle, Square, or Custom shape

+### Algorithm Options
+- **Pathfinding**: Choose between A*, BFS, Minimax, or Expectimax algorithms
+- **Topology**: Select Von Neumann (4-way) or Moore (8-way) movement
+- **Movement Mode**: Select Parallel (all agents move simultaneously) or Sequential (one agent at a time)
+- **Decision Mode**: Choose Centralized (global knowledge) or Distributed (limited visibility)

 ### Interaction Modes
 - **Wall Mode**: Click on cells to place or remove walls